peterirlam/computer-science-quiz/README.md

 ## 🎱 &nbsp; Why I Chose This Project

-I wanted to showcase my ability in using Styled Components and TypeScript together with React
+I wanted to gain a greater understanding of Styled Components and TypeScript together with React

 ## 🏗️ &nbsp; Why I Built the Project Using Styled Components